Sea Turtle

 Who should apply?

-Those who appreciate and enjoy Nature, who are curious to learn about the practice of Nature & Forest Therapy and what it involves with its benefits.
+This training is for anyone, but it benefits mostly those who appreciate and enjoy Nature, who are curious to learn about the practice of Nature & Forest Therapy and what it involves with its benefits.
 You’ll be learning the Way of the Guide and learn how to apply it in your current work.
 Perhaps you’re a counselor, educator, involved in the field of holistic healing, like reiki or mindfulness/ life coaching- you can find ways to apply Nature therapy approaches in your practice/work.
 This is a fantastic opportunity for you to get to know more about Nature and Forest Therapy and how it helps us heal ourselves, our community, and the more than human world we know as Nature.

 -